sherrillz/shengerzhang/exampleSite/content/english/blog/excel-sql-tableau-development-of-an-online-restaurant-recommendations-model.md

 1 plat to 1 or more users

-**4. Design an ER diagram on Lucidchart**

-**5. State mission statement(s) and mission objectives for the client.**

-**A mission statement explains the company's purpose and focus, while objectives outline a path for achieving the mission.**

-**Mission Statement :**

-1. To connect people with great local restaurants along the way, Terp foodie hopes to enrich the lives of consumers and small business owners.
-In pursuit of this mission, we aspire to provide the most helpful information possible about local restaurants.
-2. To analyze the customers’ reviews to help local restaurants elevate service quality, Terp foodie hopes to build insight on the food preference from the customers’ reviews and ratings.

-**Mission objective :**

-Using data analysis tools, we would find out the top-rated local businesses.

-* To find the top 5 categories of local restaurants that get the highest rating.
-* To find the top 5 categories of local restaurants that get the most customer reviews.
-* To find the taste differences from each platform
-* To find the restaurant that gets the highest ratings
-* To find the restaurant that gets the most customer reviews
-* To find the recommendation for each popular category.

 **Convert ER model into the relational schema and identify primary and foreign keys.**

 Restaurant (**restaurantId**_, _restaurantName, restaurantCag, isOpen, restaurantStreet, restaurantCity, restaurantState, restaurantZipcode, geoLatitude ,geoLongitude)